ptrthomas/TodoApi/README.md

 - All data is stored in-memory and will be lost when the application stops
 - Credentials are hardcoded (`admin`/`password123`) for workshop simplicity
 - Only DELETE operations require authentication
+- Todo IDs are UUIDs (e.g., `550e8400-e29b-41d4-a716-446655440000`) instead of simple integers
+- The JSON response uses `"complete"` instead of `"isComplete"` for better REST API conventions
+- All todo endpoints use the `/api/todos` base path